 There are 17 Sustainable Development Goals, which are: No Poverty, Zero Hunger, Good Health and Well-being, Quality Education, Gender Equality, Clean Water and Sanitation, Affordable and Clean Energy, Decent Work and Economic Growth, Industry Innovation and Infrastructure, Reduced Inequalities, Sustainable Cities and Communities, Responsible Consumption and Production, Climate Action, Life Below Water, Life on Land, Peace Justice and Strong Institutions, and Partnerships for the Goals.

-The 17 SDGs are integrated, goals which are active in one area will influence outcomes in others.
+The 17 Sustainable Development Goals are integrated, goals which are active in one area will influence outcomes in others.
 Taken together they present a scenario of comprehensive development in a real sense which not only entails socio-economic progress but environmental sustainability.

 Alleviation of Poverty